mvolkmann/htmx-examples/pagination/README.md

 # pagination

-This app demonstrates using HTMX to implement pagination.
+This app demonstrates using htmx to implement pagination.

 To run this: